ghif/tts-vc/README.md

 # TTS-VC: Text-to-Speech and Voice Cloning

-A Python library for text-to-speech synthesis and voice cloning using state-of-the-art models including Chirp 3 and CosyVoice.
+A simple Python implementation for text-to-speech synthesis and voice cloning using state-of-the-art models including Chirp 3 and CosyVoice.
+This is used for an educational material.

 ## Features

-- **Text-to-Speech**: Generate natural-sounding speech from text
+- **Text-to-Speech**: Generate natural-sounding speech from text using Chirp 3
-- **Voice Cloning**: Clone voices using advanced neural models
+- **Voice Cloning**: Clone voices using advanced neural models from CosyVoice
-- **Multiple Models**: Support for Chirp 3, CosyVoice, and Google Cloud TTS
-- **High Quality**: State-of-the-art neural vocoding for realistic audio
-- **Easy Integration**: Simple Python API for quick integration
+- **UI Prototype**: Simple UI prototype with Gradio

 ## Installation

 ### Requirements

+The detailed requirements can be found in pyproject.toml

 - Python >= 3.12.11
 - PyTorch >= 2.8.0